Frozen-Bytes/FOS/README.md

 | Abdallah Mohammed | [Abdallah Mohammed's LinkedIn](https://www.linkedin.com/in/abdallah-mohammed-252095290/)  |
 | Tony Medhat       | [Tony Medhat's LinkedIn](https://www.linkedin.com/in/tonym04/)                            |

-# Additional Functionalities in FOS
+# Suggested Functionalities to add in FOS

 The following are examples of additional functionalities planned for FOS.
-These outline **what** the system will support, though the exact **how** may differ from Linux or other systems.
-If time permits, these features will be implemented to enhance the user experience:
+These outline **what** the system will support, though the exact **how** may differ from Linux or other systems. **If time permits**, these features will be implemented to enhance the user experience:

 1. **Clear Terminal Command** (`clear`)
    Clears the terminal screen for a fresh view.